esc20936/esc20936/README.md

 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
 🎓 &nbsp;I'm currently studying Computer Science at Universidad del Valle de Guatemala.\
 🌱 &nbsp;I'm on track for learning more about Web development, mobile development, ciber security and AI.\
-✍️ &nbsp;In my free time, I pursue Graphic Design and I really enjoy playing guitar, check one of my youtube videos: https://youtu.be/gVDAvzpBeBU.\
+✍️ &nbsp;In my free time, I pursue Graphic Design and I really enjoy playing guitar, check one of my youtube videos: https://youtu.be/gVDAvzpBeBU .\
 ✉️ &nbsp;You can shoot me an email at pablo.pees@gmail.com!
-I'll try to respond as soon as I can.\
+I'll try to respond as soon as I can .\
 📄 &nbsp;Please have a look at my [Résumé](http://www.pabloescobardev.click:5001/)

 <img alt="Night Coding" src="https://media.giphy.com/media/qgQUggAC3Pfv687qPC/giphy.gif" align="right"/>